 Scottsdale invites everyone this Fourth of July to celebrate in a cool, safe environment – and to be vigilant in protecting our irreplaceable desert.

-The Scottsdale 4th of July Celebration at WestWorld is shaping up to be the coolest family-friendly event of summer.
+The Scottsdale 4th of July Celebration at WestWorld promises to be one of the coolest family-friendly events of summer.

 The WestWorld fireworks show will take place in a safe, controlled environment.